joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ## Question 1

 What are the differences between Double and Int in the numbers they can represent and how they store them?
+Doubles contain decimal points while Int's must be whole numbers.

 ***
 ## Question 2

 What are the differences between Float and Double?
+A Double can store double the bytes that a Float can.

 ***